Arthur J. Schwab: West Penn Allegheny Health System v UPMC case

 In 2012, Schwab presided over the West Penn Allegheny Health System v University of Pittsburgh Medical Center (UPMC) case, and in a rare move, the 3rd U.S. Circuit Court of Appeals removed him from case.
 According to Pittsburgh Post Gazette, "It's rare for a federal judge to get yanked from a case, and twice in four years gets everyone's attention."

 Juarez-Escobar Case

 On December 16, 2014, Schwab wrote that President Obama's executive action on immigration was unconstitutional in a case involving a Honduran man facing criminal charges for returning to the United States after being deported.
-Whether the discussion of the President's policy was necessary or appropriate to resolve the case before the court has been questioned.
+Whether discussion of the presidential order was necessary or appropriate to resolve the case before the court was questioned in the Washington Post.